johncmunson/docker-app/README.md

 If you need to reset the database for any reason (dev or staging only, obviously), you can run the `reset-db.sh` script from within the postgres container, `docker exec -it <postgres-container-name> sh reset-db.sh`.
 Alternatively, you could apply the `-v` flag when running `docker-compose down` to wipeout any shared docker volumes.
 From here, you can manually apply all of the up migrations as described above, or you can let `docker-compose up` handle it automatically when you bring the containers back up.

 _Note: Be sure to delete the `.migrate` file if you reset the database.
 Also, triple check that you are not connected to the production virtual machine when running `docker-compose down`, especially when you are applying the `-v` flag._

+### Environment variables and configuration

+Common configuration settings are stored in `.env`.
+To make Docker aware of environment variables defined this way, we use the service level `env_file` key in our `docker-compose.yml` files, and we're even allowed to list multiple files.
+Sensitive information like passwords and secrets can be stored in `secrets.env`, which is ignored by version control.
+To set environment specific configuration, such as `NODE_ENV=production`, use the service level `environment` key inside of the appropriate `docker-compose.yml` file.
+To access environment variables inside of a Dockerfile, you can look at `docker-compose.override.yml` and `auth/Dockerfile` for an example.

 ### Useful Docker commands